zo0o0ot/speaker-page/content/slides/stress-at-work-cbt-devfestwi/index.md

 - Muscular problems

+- Sweaty palms, rapid heartbeat, cold hands/feet

 - Stomach, gut, and bowel problems

-- Sweaty palms, rapid heartbeat, cold hands/feet

 ???

+Temporary overarousal leads to a variety of effects, many of which you are familiar with.

-Emotional distress — the three stress emotions: anger/irritability, anxiety, and depression.
+Emotional distress happens: anger or irritability, anxiety, and depression.

-Muscular problems including headaches, back pain, jaw pain and muscular tension.
+Muscular problems are usually tension-related: headaches, back pain, and jaw pain.

-A variety of stomach conditions that often end up in Pepto Bismol commercials.
+A variety of stomach conditions result.
+I'll spare the details here.

-Temporary overarousal leads to a variety of physical effects, many of which you are familiar with.
-Think of the Enimem song "lose yourself" without the spaghetti on your mom's sweater.
-(Elevation in blood pressure, rapid heartbeat, sweaty palms, heart palpitations, dizziness, migraine headaches, cold hands or feet, shortness of breath and chest pain.)

 Acute stress can crop up in anyone's life, and it is highly treatable and manageable.